genjidb/docs/content/en/docs/genji-sql/expressions.md

 The comparison follows a list of rules that are executed in order:

-- If one of the operands is NULL, use the [Comparing with NULL](#comparing-with-null) rule
+- If one of the operands is NULL, return `NULL`.
 - If both operands are documents, use the [Comparing documents](#comparing-documents) rule
 - If both operands are arrays, use the [Comparing arrays](#comparing-arrays) rule
-- If one of the operands is a boolean, use the [Comparing with boolean](#comparing-with-a-boolean) rule
-- If both operands are either text or blob, compare them byte per byte
+- If both operands are numbers (INTEGER or DOUBLE), cast the integer to DOUBLE then compare them together.
-- If both operands are integers, compare them together
-- If both operands are numbers (integer or float), convert them to 64 float then compare them together.
+- If both operands have the same type, compare them together.

 In any other case, return `false`.

-#### Comparing with NULL

-Any comparison with NULL will return `false`, except in the following cases:

-- `NULL = NULL`
-- `NULL >= NULL`
-- `NULL <= NULL`
-- Using the `!=` operator with a value other than NULL will return `true`.
-(Ex: `1 != null`, `foo != NULL`, etc.)

 #### Comparing documents

-Only the `=` operator is supported when comparing documents.

-A document is equal to another document if all of the following conditions are verified:

-- it has the same number of fields
-- all the fields of the first document are present in the other document
-- every field of the first document is equal to the same field in the other document
+The fields of each document are sorted, then they are compared one by one, until they are found not equal.
+The comparison is then determined by the result of the comparison between these two values.
+If both keys are equal, compare the values.

 ```python
 {a: 1, b: 2} = {b: 2, a: 1}